 The proposed BCCNM bylaws were

-posted May 27, 2020, for consultation.
+posted May 27, 2020, for consultation and then reposted July 29, 2020.
 Board members and staff from both colleges worked together to create these new bylaws, with the goal of enabling the new college to be fully functional from Day 1.
 Bylaw creation principles were to:

 Before these new bylaws can come into effect, we are required to give notice to registrants and the public and post them for three months.
 This gives everyone who is interested an opportunity to ask questions and provide feedback and is a key phase in the process.

 Feedback from registrants is especially useful as it provides us with insight into how the bylaws will be perceived and whether further clarification is needed.

 BCCNM board posts revised bylaws for review

 Minister of Health approves regulation change to support creation of BCCNMJuly 7, 2020

 Government releases Order in Council confirming BCCNP-CMBC amalgamationJune 8, 2020

 Proposed bylaws for BC College of Nurses and Midwives posted for reviewMay 27, 2020

 Government posts regulations in support of amalgamation with College of Midwives of BCMarch 13, 2020